-Easily grown in average, medium, well-drained soil in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Prefers moist, rich soils, but has some tolerance for drought.
-Prefers full sun in northern climates, but needs some shade in the deep South to prevent leaf color from bleaching.
-Dies to the ground each winter, so stems may be pruned to the ground in autumn after a hard frost.
+This vine is dioecious (separate male and female plants), so some male plants are needed (if seed is desired) in order for the female plants to produce seed.
+Plants die to the ground each winter, but perennial roots survive to send up new growth each spring.
+Stems may be pruned to the ground in autumn after a hard frost.
+Propagate by cuttings of runners emanating from the crown.

 Genus name comes from a Medieval name of the hop plant that has apparently been Latinized.